hraberg/deuce/README.md

 [Clojure](http://clojure.org/) Rich Hickey, 2008-2013 - "Clojure is a dialect of Lisp, and shares with Lisp the code-as-data philosophy and a powerful macro system."
 EPL

-[clojure-lanterna](https://github.com/sjl/clojure-lanterna) Steve Losh, 2012 - "A Clojurey wrapper around the [Lanterna](https://code.google.com/p/lanterna/) terminal output library."
-LGPL

-[Lanterna](http://code.google.com/p/lanterna/) Martin Berglund, 2008-2013 - "Lanterna is a Java library allowing you to write easy semi-graphical user interfaces in a text-only environment."
+[Lanterna](https://github.com/mabe02/lanterna/) Martin Berglund, 2008-2016 - "Lanterna is a Java library allowing you to write easy semi-graphical user interfaces in a text-only environment."
 LGPL

 [Timbre](https://github.com/ptaoussanis/timbre) Peter Taoussanis, 2012 - "a (sane) logging library for Clojure" EPL